 I’ve always gardened.
 Now I’m gardening as much as possible, mainly flowers.
-My gardens have occasionally been on garden tours during which over a hundred people amble through the yard.

 Scott Campbell is a building designer and energy efficiency specialist living in St. Johnsbury.
 He has been a Catamount Arts Board member since 2010.
 His background is as a carpenter, contractor, and designer/builder; he managed a four-county Weatherization Assistance Program in Burlington for about 12 years.
 He is currently administering a “deep-energy retrofit” program for affordable multi-family housing statewide.